-The Ohio Board of Professional Conduct issued four advisory opinions regarding application of the Ohio Rules of Professional Conduct.
+The Ohio Board of Professional Conduct issued two advisory opinions regarding application of the Ohio Rules of Professional Conduct.

-The Ohio Board of Professional Conduct has filed seven new disciplinary case reports with the Ohio Supreme Court.
+The Ohio Board of Professional Conduct has filed eight disciplinary case reports with the Ohio Supreme Court.
 Each report recommends discipline for an attorney charged with professional misconduct.

 With Ohio voters electing 210 judges this year, all judicial candidates are encouraged to participate in Judicial Votes Count ̶ the state’s only resource presenting information on all judicial races ̶ by submitting their biographical information now, ahead of the state’s March 17 primary election.

 Chief Justice Maureen O’Connor today issued guidelines for the convening of a new Ohio Supreme Court Task Force on wrongful convictions that would “analyze current practices and recommend improvements to further our standards of justice.”